Opossum joeys in a cereal box Photo credit: Kelly Osborn, Wisconsin WildCare

 Secretary

-Brittni is an Advanced Licensed Wildlife Rehabilitator at the Wisconsin Humane Society Wildlife Rehabilitation Center in Milwaukee, Wisconsin.
-She has been a wildlife rehabilitator for this organization since 2016, having been both an intern and volunteer for the organization.
+Brittni is the Director of Wildlife Rehabilitation and an Advanced Licensed Wildlife Rehabilitator at the Wisconsin Humane Society Wildlife Rehabilitation Center in Milwaukee, Wisconsin.
+She has been a wildlife rehabilitator since 2016, having been both an intern and volunteer for the organization prior to accepting the wildlife rehabilitator position.
+Brittni graduated from the University of Wisconsin-Milwaukee with a Bachelor’s degree in Conservation and Environmental Science.
+She enjoys birding with her husband, Eric, and dog, Molly, watching movies, reading and spending time with her family.

 Board Member